johannesjo/ng-fab-form/README.md

 * adds a validation directive in case you have an exception to the rule
 * adds `name` attributes based on ng-model, if none is set
 * adds a `novalidate` attribute to forms
-* scrolls to and focusses the first form element with an error, if the submission fails
+* scrolls to and focuses the first form element with an error, if the submission fails
-* tries to set an asterisk to the corresponding label, if `required` or `ng-required` is set

 Want a little help and the same flexibility with your form-markup?
 Then [check out ng-fab-forms little companion **angular-auto-forms**](https://github.com/johannesjo/angular-auto-forms)!!

 ## why choose ng-fab-form over another form helper module?

-There are a lot of [form builders and other modules with the intention of simplyfing form handling](https://github.com/search?o=desc&q=angular+form&s=stars&type=Repositories&utf8=%E2%9C%93) out there.
+There are a lot of [form builders and other modules with the intention of simplifying form handling](https://github.com/search?o=desc&q=angular+form&s=stars&type=Repositories&utf8=%E2%9C%93) out there.
 Why choose `ng-fab-form` then?
-First of all you likely will not have to choose one or the other as it should be compatible with every module using ngModel for validations and because you will probably be able to deactivate any conflicting functionalities (be sure to [report incompatibilties](https://github.com/johannesjo/ng-fab-form/issues)).
+First of all you likely will not have to choose one or the other as it should be compatible with every module using `ngModel` for validations and because you will probably be able to deactivate any conflicting functionalities (be sure to [report incompatibilties](https://github.com/johannesjo/ng-fab-form/issues)).

-The reason why `ng-fab-form` was build, is that the modules I tried either take only a small part of the reptiveness out of your job or they take a framework-like approach and you're becoming very dependent on them, the markup they require and spit out, the functionalities they introduce and probably more important, those they don't introduce and those who hinder other features.
-This is not necessarily a bad thing and they might greatly improve your productivity, but if some project is discontinued or you find out, that you need a functionality you won't we be able to implement without a significant investment and the project owner doesn't care about, you're stuck.
-Sure make a fork, but we all know how they usually don't evolve beyond the scale of the current project.
+The reason why `ng-fab-form` was build, is that the modules I tried either take only a small part of the repetitiveness out of your job or they take a framework-like approach and you're becoming very dependent on them, the markup they require and spit out, the functionalities they introduce and probably more important, those they don't introduce and those who hinder other features.
+This is not necessarily a bad thing and they might greatly improve your productivity, but the (non angular-canon) restrictions and rules they introduce made them too limited for some projects and less of a universal form tool, which can be used again and again.

-This is why `ng-fab-form` focusses on the basic angular functions and tries to extend them application-wide, while always giving you the option to throw out what doesn't fit in.
+This is why `ng-fab-form` focuses on the basic angular functions and tries to extend them application-wide, while always giving you the option to throw out what doesn't fit in.
 Worst case scenario: You completely remove `ng-fab-form` because you don't like it and then you're back to standard angular, with probably almost no effort spend, almost no time wasted.

 ## manual installation and dependencies